-The Roth IRA basis is the total amount of money that you have contributed to your Roth IRA account.
-This includes any contributions that you have made on an after-tax basis, as well as any conversion amounts.
+The Roth IRA basis is the total amount of money you have contributed to your Roth IRA account.
+This includes any contributions you have made on an after-tax basis and any conversion amounts.
 The Roth IRA basis also includes any earnings on your contributions.
-When you take distributions from your Roth IRA, you will only pay taxes on the amounts that are above your basis.
+When you take distributions from your Roth IRAs, you will only pay taxes on the amounts that are above your basis.

-A Roth IRA can lose money if the account is set up traditionally with investment options.
-A Roth IRA can not lose money if the account is set up as a fixed or fixed index annuity.
+Roth IRA investments can lose money if the account is set up traditionally with investment options (stocks, bonds, mutual funds).
+However, Roth IRA savings can not lose money if the account is set up as a fixed or fixed index annuity.

 Is there a Roth IRA Tax on gains?

 No. As long as the Roth IRA owner follows IRS guidelines, there are zero taxes owed on Roth IRA gains.